 will be reduced from 785 to 750.
 National parliaments will have the right

-participate in legislative activities at EU level.
-They are
+participate in legislative activities at the EU level.
+They

 revision to the European Commission.

-according to the formula of the so-called double majority.
+according to the so-called double majority formula.
 According to this

 principle, a decision is considered adopted if it is voted for

-representatives of 55% of the states in which at least 65% of the EU population lives.
-However, countries that fail to establish a blocking
+representatives of 55% of states containing at least 65% of the EU population.
+However, countries that fail to create a blocker

-minorities, will be able to postpone the decision of the issue and propose
+minorities will be able to postpone the issue and propose

 continue negotiations.
 This system will come into effect in 2014.